-During 2022/23, the Service has also undertaken a benchmarking exercise against the newly published Fire Standards.
+Commencing in the latter part of 2022/23 and rolling into the 2023/24 financial year, the Service has undertaken a benchmarking exercise against the Fire Standards.

 Designed, developed and published by a Fire Standards Board, the purpose of these Standards is to oversee the identification, organisation, development and maintenance of professional Standards for Fire and Rescue Services.
 Although not legislatively applicable to Fire and Rescue Services within Wales, it is without doubt that they directly correlate to the work the Service does, and as such, undertaking this exercise has been critical in identifying areas for improvement.

-One of the key Standards that has been analysed during 2022/23 is the Code of Ethics Standard.
+One of the key Standards that has been analysed is the Code of Ethics Standard.
 It is understood that a Fire and Rescue Service which has embedded and is committed to the ethical principles and professional behaviours contained in the Core Code of Ethics (Core Code), has a more positive working culture and continuously improves the quality of its service to the public.
-Learning from the gap analysis undertaken against this Standard has enabled the Service to reassure itself that it is demonstrating strong commitment to ethical values and has also identified areas where this can be improved in the future.
+Learning from the gap analysis undertaken against this Standard has enabled the Service to reassure itself that it is demonstrating a strong commitment to ethical values and has also identified areas where this can be improved now and in the future.
+A strategy to better adapt and align ourselves with the principles it sets out will be considered as part of a strategic decision to place greater emphasis on aligning to the Fire Standards as a whole.